How to Get Perfect Calligraphy Strokes in Procreate

 Analog and digital calligraphy strokes are made in the same way.

-Here you can see me using my Fine Point Calligraphy Pen to create strokes of varying widths, just as I did a moment ago in ink.
-My hand was exerting the same pressure that I did with my dip pen.
-You can see that the resulting strokes, look very similar in width and shape.
+Here I have used my own Fine Point Calligraphy Pen brush to write strokes of varying widths—just as I did above in ink.
+This image compares ink on paper and “ink” on my iPad screen.
+My hand was exerting the same pressure that I did with my metal dip pen.
+You can see that the resulting strokes look very similar in width and shape.
+This is because of the programming of the brush’s pressure sensitivity, texture, tilt, reference shape, taper, and path adjustments.

-Check your most important brush setting…
+Check your brush settings…

-Compare the impact of streamline on stroke quality.
+Compare the impact of StreamLine on stroke quality.

 Now let’s see how this impacts a real composition.

-The bottom line: use Procreate brushes optimized for calligraphy.
+Use Procreate brushes optimized for calligraphy.

-If you are an ink-on-paper calligrapher, you will know that this applies to calligraphy as well.
+If you are an ink-on-paper calligrapher, you will know that this applies to traditional calligraphy as well.
 If your poor-quality paper bleeds, or your pen nib is bent, no amount of technical skill can fully compensate for that.

 Likewise, you cannot create elegant pointed pen calligraphy lettering on the iPad if you are using a brush which inherently is not optimized to create thin strokes when you reduce your pressure and thick strokes when you exert pressure.